nileshkg/Recipe-Blog/README.md

 # East African Eats

-A Website where you can find blog of recipes uploaded by different blogers.
+A Website where you can find blog on different recipes uploaded by blogers.

 ## Tech stack